CBIIT/NCI-DOE-Collab-Pilot2-MemSurfer/README-installation.md

    The next two dependencies, `eigen` and `cgal`, depend on this version of `boost`.

-8. To ensure this installation is picked up, load the `boost` environment correctly:
+8. Load the `boost` environment so that it picks up this installation of `boost`:

    a.
 Source the following script: